jllcalorio/data-analysis-in-python-for-complete-beginners/content/intermediate/modules.md

 Understanding **modules** is key to organizing your code and leveraging Python's ecosystem effectively.

-# What Are Modules?
+## What Are Modules?

 A module is simply a Python file containing functions, classes, and variables.
 Any .py file can be imported as a module.

-# Creating Your Own Modules
+{% include question.html header="Creating Your Own Modules" text="

-## Example: calculator.py
+Example: calculator.py

 ```python
 # A simple calculator module.
 # This module provides basic mathematical operations.